fhsinchy/the-docker-handbook/content/docs/composing-projects-using-docker-compose/_index.md

         name: notes-db-dev-data
 ```

 Any named volume used in any of the services has to be defined here.
-If you don't define a name, the volume will be named following the `<project directory name>_<volume key>` and the key here is `db-data`.
+If you don't define a name, the volume will be named following the `<project directory name>_<volume key>` syntax and the key here is `db-data`.
 You can learn about the different options for volume configuration in the official [docs](https://docs.docker.com/compose/compose-file/compose-file-v3/#volumes).

+## What About the Network Bridge?

+You may have noticed that there is no network bridge creation section in this YAML file.
+While the docker-compose specification supports adding network configuration to the file, docker-compose has [a helpful feature](https://docs.docker.com/compose/networking/#) that automatically creates a bridge network for the composed project, and assigns a name based on the directory name (or project-name, if defined with the `--project-name` switch or the `COMPOSE_PROJECT_NAME` environment variable).
+So, since this file doesn't include that information, you can look for a "notes-api_default" network after bringing up the composed project below.

 ## Starting Services

 There are a few ways of starting services defined in a YAML file.
 The first command that you'll learn about is the `up` command.
 The `up` command builds any missing images, creates containers and starts them in one go.

-Before you execute the command though, make sure you've open your terminal in the same directory where the `docker-compose.yaml` file is.
+Before you execute the command though, make sure you've opened your terminal in the same directory where the `docker-compose.yaml` file is.
 This is very important for every `docker-compose` command you execute.

 ```text
 docker-compose --file docker-compose.yaml up --detach